dharmik2319/cs-exhibition/README.md

 	- https://www.freecodecamp.org/news/the-beginners-guide-to-git-github/ (no need to do the `git` part, you can just use the web version of github.)
 	- https://medium.com/swlh/a-beginners-guide-to-github-e4747a93765c (this is also a good one, i had used it earlier.)
 	- just try and be curious about all the things and you can even ask me, either here, using issues, or personally.
+- For the MarkDown (.md file special formatting), you can use [this](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for help.
+# License
+Everything here is licensed under GPL v3.
+If someone has an issue with that, they can create a pull request or create an issue with a reason.